 A bonus threshold is a good way to simultaneously motivate reps and cover costs for your company.
 It means that reps aren’t paid out a bonus until they hit a certain % of quota.
 For example, you might decide that AEs should hit at least 80% of their quotas before being paid any commission.

 One of the most important things about AE comp plans is to never put a cap on commission.
 Why on Earth would you want to punish a rep for hitting 300% of her quota?
 In sales, the sky should be the limit.

 You can’t always expect newly hired AEs to come out of the dugout hitting home runs right away.
-A ramping quota can keep reps from getting overwhelmed.
-A ramping quota can scale as reps become better at their jobs.
+A ramp quota can keep reps from getting overwhelmed.
+A ramp quota can scale as reps become better at their jobs.
 As an example, if a rep’s full quota is $1 million a year, they’d normally be expected to drive around $83,333 each month.
 But to help them ramp up, you could set their quota at $20K for the first two months, $40K for months three and four $60k for month five and then full quota at six months and beyond.